batterypass/BatteryPassDataModel/README.md

    Adapt the data model to fit your specific requirements.
 Ensure any modifications remain compliant with the Battery Pass Content Guidance.

 ## Data Model Structure
 The data model is organized into several parameter categories, each representing a different dedicated aspect of battery data, that can be composed to a complete battery pass data model.
 Below is a high-level overview.
 You'll find a detailed list with descriptions of the individual data points in the `/doc` folder.
-Follow the links for the different
+Follow the links for the different data attribute categories for further information on the individual sub-models.

 - [**General Product Information:**](https://batterypass.github.io/BatteryPassDataModel//BatteryPass/io.BatteryPass.GeneralProductInformation/1.0.0/gen/GeneralProductInformation-documentation.html)
   - Battery ID